 I had purchased a shower curtain but was happy to see that we didn’t need it.

-The best thing I bought was definitely the dorm bed bedskirt and I got a couple inquiries about it already.
+The best thing I bought was definitely the dorm bed bedskirt and I got a couple of inquiries about it already.
 So nice to hide the mess underneath.

 My son also loves the triangular bolster headboard pillow or whatever you call it.